 Check them out here if you want to learn more.

 Ebooks and Online Courses Are an Option Too

 If you like writing, but prefer writing longer form content, you may want to write an e-book instead.
 You can write one and sell it on Amazon KDP or Apple Books.
 This can provide a stream of passive income for years to come.

-The same holds for an online course.
-You can create an online course addressing real estate related topics (preferably one that is not too competitive) and fill an underserved niche.
+You can also choose to create an online course.
+You can develop an online course addressing real estate related topics (preferably one that is not too competitive) and fill an underserved niche.